Practicing Hygge in Door County

 The Most Comfortable Place to Stay

 Inspired by the Scandinavian history of Door County, The DӧRR Hotel is a portal to a uniquely distinct Nordic hotel experience in the heart of Sister Bay.
-Hygge is personified in its 47 well-appointed guest suites, offering laid-back luxury.
-Super cozy beds and spectacular views of Sister Bay from private patios or balconies are the place to celebrate Door County’s Danish, Swedish, and Norwegian heritage.
-Beyond a place to say, you are treated to a European-style breakfast every morning and happy hour or nightcaps in the lobby bar.
+Here, the hygge lifestyle is personified in its 47 well-appointed guest suites, offering laid-back luxury.

 Comfort Food Personified